 Our tour then takes us to the Art Room at the end of the hall, where students are taught the life-long values of art and creativity.
 Students learn to draw, paint, and sculpt using a wide variety of media and techniques.
 They are taught about design, composition, and how to generate ideas that matter.
 The Art Room is an exceptional space for budding artists to create their own masterpieces that resemble the works of influential artists.

 Patti Rowland is the Art teacher.
 Visit the Art curriculum page to learn more about Art at BNS, before heading outside.

 Our PE program gives children a positive and non-competitive exercise experience.
 Our children develop a healthy respect for exercise while acquiring lifelong skills for taking care of their physical selves.
 Age-appropriate skill development in a safe and enjoyable environment is emphasized.
-Michael Morin and Reagan Whelan are our BNS PE teachers.
+Brady Walther and Reagan Whelan are our BNS PE teachers.
 Learn more about the PE curriculum by visiting the PE page.

 The day ends at BNS with some playground time.
 The BNS Playground is a broad area of grass, huge sand pits, a hardtop court space, swings, climbing structures, and a large shady covered porch.
 There's also a beautiful outdoor classroom for warm-weather lunches and outdoor curriculum.
 Kids love to create unique structures and work together to build fantastical worlds... and get a little dirty -- which is always fun when you're young.
 Or young at heart.

 - 2/14/20 - BNS closes at Noon, Teacher Work Time